 Why is our flora so important?

 We rely on biological diversity for fresh air and water, food security, shelter, medicines and a clean and healthy environment capable of adapting to climate change and other serious threats.
-However, in Australia more than 1700 species and ecological communities are known to be threatened and at risk of extinction.
+However, in Australia more than 1700 species and ecological communities are known to be threatened and at risk of extinction at the state, territory and national level.
 These threats come in many forms such as habitat loss, fragmentation and degradation or invasive species.

 To deal with the risk of plant diversity loss, we have created, for the first time, a formal alliance of nine conservation seed banks and three other flora-focused organisations that bridges the gap between policy makers, researchers and seed collectors, and on-ground conservation and restoration activities.